ilham-bouk/agency-landing-page/README.md

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page

+I do not have access to the Figma sketch so the design is not pixel perfect.

 ### Links

 - Solution URL: https://www.frontendmentor.io/solutions/agency-landing-page-vTrDMyJdz3